thabbott/PRACTES_HPC/README.md

 There are many scientific applications for which even the fastest single-processor programs aren't fast enough.
 In these cases, we can turn to parallel programs that share the work of a computation among multiple processors.

-We're going to organize our discussion of parallel computing around a program that simulates the shallow water equations.
+We're going to organize our discussion of parallel computing around a model that simulates the shallow water equations.
 The model initializes itself by reading an image and using it to create ripples on the water surface.
 The ripples quickly disperse into a field of waves (left two images) and, on much longer timescales, the fluid itself is rearranged (right two images, with the GIF accelerated 100x).

 <img src="shallow_water/loon_h.png" width=24%></img>
 <img src="shallow_water/loon_h.gif" width=24%></img>